 Could those recipes be ANY easier?
-The best thing about them is that I took about half of each recipe, put them in freezer bags, labeled them, and put them in the freezer for a quickly reheated dinner on a busy day.
+I froze half of the beans and half the chicken in freezer bags for a quickly reheated dinner on a busy day.

-Since I’ve just started delving into the Instant Pot world, I’m looking for other recipes that can be modified to take 15 minutes instead of all day in the slow cooker.
+Since I’ve just started delving into the Instant Pot world, I’m looking for other recipes that can be modified to take 30 minutes or less instead of all day in the slow cooker.
 Do you guys have any go to Instant Pot recipes?